Dot And Key Review: Best Seller Products to try today

 But guess what?
 They are supposedly very similar to the packaging of a Korean skincare brand called Frudia.
 Starting from the design, pastel colors, and even the fonts.
 Anyways, packaging similarity isn’t some new in the market!!!

 One more thing that many may not know.
-The giant beauty retailer, Nykaa, acquired Dot and Key recently in 2021.
+The giant beauty retailer, Nykaa, acquired Dot and Key in 2021.
 In addition to skincare, Dot and Key have also got nutraceutical products under the brand IKWI.
-Nutraceuticals are nothing but pharmaceutical nutrients such as Biotin, Vitamin C, and Melatonin that is consumed orally as supplements for hair and skin-related issues.
+Nutraceuticals are nothing but pharmaceutical nutrients such as Biotin, Vitamin C, and Melatonin that are consumed orally as supplements for hair and skin-related issues.

 What do you think of Dot And Key as a brand?
 Have you tried their products?